Chart Color Schemes

 Parkville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 68 projects that are expected to impact the area.
-Notable projects include the Australian Institute for Infectious Disease (AIID), Parkville Quarter, Parkside Parkville Residential Development, and Royal Park Master Plan Review.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 68 projects likely affecting the region.
+Notable initiatives include Australian Institute for Infectious Disease (AIID), Parkville Quarter, Parkside Parkville Residential Development, and Royal Park Master Plan Review.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.